 Nevertheless, the last years of the reign saw stability.
 France’s slide into civil war following Orléans’ assassination, the capture of the Scottish prince James I in 1406, the death of Northumberland in 1408 and the effective end of the Welsh revolt by 1409 brought financial recovery.

 Yet, paradoxically, this security created new disagreements, especially the question of which side to support in France.
 In 1411, when Prince Henry controlled the government (while his father was indisposed with illness), he sent an English force to help the Burgundians.
 But in 1412, after the king had regained power the previous year, he despatched his second son, Thomas, to help the Burgundians’ opponents, the Armagnacs.

 Prince Henry was furious.
 He did not have long to wait to regain power, however, for his father was by now desperately ill.
 Henry IV died on 20 March 1413, after collapsing in Westminster Abbey, and was buried in Canterbury Cathedral, as he had requested.

-Due partly to Shakespeare, it is his usurpation that has defined his reputation, but it is worth remembering that he also rescued England from Richard II’s despotism, saw off each of his enemies in turn, and founded a dynasty that would rule for more than 50 years.
+Due partly to William Shakespeare, it is his usurpation that has defined his reputation, but it is worth remembering that he also rescued England from Richard II’s despotism, saw off each of his enemies in turn, and founded a dynasty that would rule for more than 50 years.
 His martial reputation was second to none: as contemporaries noted, he never lost a battle.